 When the SON (servo-on) signal turns ON, the servo turns on.
-As the controller subsequently enters a ready state, this signal turns ON.
+As the controller subsequently enters a ready state (where it can accept pulse train input) (the condition where the controller can accept pulse train input = pulse mode), this signal turns ON.